 Entrance to the view and to the sale will be by catalogue only.
 Catalogues cost Â£15 and each catalogue admits two people.
 Children go free if accompanied by an adult, and a minimum of Â£5 from each catalogue sale will be donated to ‘Children in Need’.

 Still, you do get the catalogue to keep, and sales catalogues do tend to be rather good quality – expect a lot of glossy photos and history about each prop.

 PS: Yes, they are selling a DALEK – if you have a spare £5,000-£7,000 lying around.

 Wed 24 February 9am – 12noon

-I think I might try to go on the Monday – as I suspect the place will be PACKED on the Sunday with lots of adult sized children ohhing and ahhing over the props.
+I think I might try to go on Monday – as I suspect the place will be PACKED on Sunday with lots of adult-sized children oohing and ahhing over the props.